 - gluten free vegan brown sugar Brussels Sprouts

 - 4 teaspoons vegan chicken flavored bouillon (or vegetable bouillon will work too)

 - 1 tsp teaspoon salt, plus more for topping

 - 5 small to medium russet potatoes--thinly and evenly sliced (see post)

 - 1 green onion or chives, for garnish

-- Grease a 9x9 pan and fill with the mixture.
+- Grease a 9X9 pan and fill it with the potato mixture.

-- Bake at 350 degrees fahrenheit, uncovered so the top gets nice and crispy, for 60-80 minutes, or until potatoes are tender and done.
-Garnish with green onion or chives.
+- Bake uncovered (which allows the top to get nice and crispy) for 60-80 minutes, or until your potatoes are tender and done.

 Adapted from: Go Dairy Free